sjbennett123/scottjbennett/content/toee/equipment.md

 Common spell ingredients you are assumed to have.
 You are assumed to be taking the time to gather them as well.
 If the spell co ponent is more than a few gold pieces and consumed you will need to replenish it.

-Camping Supplies: tent, bedroll,utility knife, 50 feet of rope, tinderbox, nice hooded lantern with oil
+**Camping Supplies**: tent, bedroll,utility knife, 50 feet of rope, tinderbox

 Maps of the whole world roll(roll % to see if you have it )